KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

           WHERE x.country = c.country);
 ```
 Notice that the inner query is using the value of `c.country` from the outer query.
 Can you work out what question this query answers?

+### Exercise
+1. The hotel manager needs a report showing the room numbers and nights stay for all reservations where customers were from the USA.
+2. Which rooms have never had a reservation.
+3. List those rooms where customers stayed for more than the average number of nights for the room type.

 ### Use Subqueries for Columns or Tables
 You can use subqueries in many places where you would use a column name or a table name.
 For example: